Fuzzy Leftism, Sesame Street and the Civil Rights Movement

 Yes, that show you watched as a child was about much more than furry muppets, funny skits and math lessons (see: 1,2,3); Sesame Street was the brainchild of Joan Ganz Cooney, a liberal social activist who was "absolutely inflamed" by segregation.
 Not surprisingly, her show has always been friendly to the notion that the people of the U.S., regardless of their background or religious beliefs, could live together.
 In order to make Cooney's vision possible, Sesame Street encouraged a commitment to tolerance far greater than any natural devotion to one's own culture and greater ethnic family.
 The show made diversity look like colorful fun and advocated the toleration of anything once considered foreign, meek or degenerate.
 Thus, the show promoted the same "fuzzy leftism" which, since the 1960s, has taken hold of American society.

-Today, Christians of European descent are sympathetic to every cause but their own cause for national survival and tend to be fans of every culture and interest group except their own.
-"Fuzzy leftism" and Sesame Street have paved the way for post-1960s liberal immigration policies, interraciality and a declining birth rate; it has brought us Affirmative Action regulations and the racialized redistribution of power in America.
-These changes have ushered in population decline and marginalized the place that Christians of European descent have in American society.
+In hindsight, "fuzzy leftism" was responsible for post-1960s liberal immigration policies and interraciality; it also brought Affirmative Action regulations and the racialized redistribution of power in America.
+These changes have marginalized the place that Christians of European descent have in American society.

-And just how has this group responded?
+So just how has this group responded?

-They haven't.
+It hasn't.
 Most Christians of European descent do not seem to fear the changes which have taken place; in fact, due to their mental condition, the only thing they seem to fear is that they are not being tolerant enough of these changes.
+Today, Christians of European descent are sympathetic to every cause but their own cause for national survival and often fans of any culture and interest group except their own.

 The reality is that, while Euro-Christians have been trained to abandon their racial feeling and willingly concede power and influence, there has been little progress towards a tolerant, color blind country because Blacks and Latinos have become extremely racially conscious since their pre-1960 docility, and are encouraged to pursue the group power and influence that Euro-Christians are giving up.
 This is the real legacy of the Civil Rights Movement, a legacy that Christians of European descent will become increasingly more familiar with as time passes.